-Our team of engineers can also provide on-site conveyor support to help improve conveyor performance, including diagnosing common conveyor issues.
+Our Engineering Services team can also provide on-site conveyor support to help improve conveyor performance, including diagnosing common conveyor issues.

 PROK are market leaders in pulley design and manufacture and offer tailored solutions for all applications.
 PROK also offer pulley refurbishment, which provides a significant cost saving against the purchase of a new pulley.